You are here

 “Part of what we’re doing is demystifying the path to successful entrepreneurship."

-A collaboration with Duke Innovation & Entrepreneurship (I&E), the program is led by Walker, and Steven McClelland, Executive-in-Residence—both successful entrepreneurs and Duke Engineering alumni who serve as dedicated mentors and advisors for engineering students and faculty.
+EngEn the program is led by Ken Gall, associate dean for entrepreneurship and Walker.
+Along with Steve McClelland, a Duke Engineering graduate and entrepreneur, they serve as dedicated mentors and advisors for aspiring founders among engineering students and faculty.

 With Walker’s help, Fox pitched his startup idea to potential investors among Duke alumni, raising additional funds.
 Now, he’s made an agreement with Duke Health to have its nurses and clinical staff field-test the device.